lf-edge/eve/docs/LOGGING.md

 Reference implementation can be seen for AppInstanceConfig, AppInstanceStatus objects present in ```pkg/pillar/types/zedmanagertypes.go```.

-Similarly relations between objects can be represented/logged using realtion type objects with this infrastructure.
+Similarly relations between objects can be represented/logged using relation type objects with this infrastructure.
 Same relation implementation between AppInstanceConfig and VolumeConfig can be found in functions AddOrRefcountVolumeConfig, MaybeRemoveVolumeConfig.

 # Helpful debug commands